lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

    *  KeyGen() -> (pk, sk): A probabilistic key generation algorithm, which generates a public key pk and a secret key sk.

    *  Sign(sk, Message) -> (signature): A signing algorithm which takes as input a secret key sk and a Message, and outputs a signature

-   *  Verify(pk, Message, signature) -> true or false: A verification algorithm which takes as input a public key, a Message and signature and outputs true if the signature and public key can be used to verify the message.
+   *  Verify(pk, Message, signature) -> true or false: A verification algorithm which takes as input a public key, a Message and signature and outputs true if the signature verifies correctly.
 Thus it proves the Message was signed with the secret key associated with the public key and verifies the integrity of the Message.
 If the signature and public key cannot verify the Message, it returns false.

-A composite signature allows two or more underlying signature algorithms to be combined into a single cryptographic signature operation and can be used for applications that require signatures.
+A composite signature allows two underlying signature algorithms to be combined into a single cryptographic signature operation and can be used for applications that require signatures.

 ### Composite KeyGen

 The `KeyGen() -> (pk, sk)` of a composite signature algorithm will perform the `KeyGen()` of the respective component signature algorithms and it produces a composite public key `pk` as per {{sec-composite-pub-keys}} and a composite secret key `sk` is per {{sec-priv-key}}.
 The component keys MUST be uniquely generated for each component key of a Composite and MUST NOT be used in any other keys or as a standalone key.

 ### Composite Sign {#sec-comp-sig-gen}